travigd/documentation/server/command-line-arguments.md

 ## YAML Files

 The last way you can set arguments is to put them into one or more configuration files.
-To tell Event Store to use a configuration file you pass the files on the command line with `--config=filename`.
+To tell Event Store to use a different configuration file, you pass the file path on the command line with `--config=filename`, or use the `CONFIG` enivornment variable.
 The basic format of the YAML configuration file is as follows:

 ```yaml
 ---